Brandon Jennings (American football)

-Brandon Jennings (born July 15, 1978) is a former American college and professional football player who was a cornerback in the NFL (National Football League).
-He played four seasons for the Oakland Raiders, Cleveland Browns, Green Bay Packers, and Houston Texans.
+Brandon Jennings (born July 15, 1978) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played his college football for the Texas A&M Aggies.
 Jennings was signed as an undrafted free agent by the Oakland Raiders in 2000.
-He played his collegiate football at Texas A&M.
+He played four seasons for the Raiders, Cleveland Browns, Green Bay Packers, and Houston Texans.

 Professional career

-Jennings went undrafted in the 2000 NFL Draft, but was signed by the Oakland Raiders.
+Jennings went undrafted in the 2000 NFL draft, but was signed by the Oakland Raiders.
 During his rookie season in 2000 he recorded one tackle.
 On October 14, 2001, Jennings was waived by the Oakland Raiders.
 On October 17, 2001, Jennings was claimed off waivers by the Cleveland Browns.
 On October 24, 2001, Jennings was waived by the Cleveland Browns.
 On October 29, 2001, the Oakland Raiders signed Jennings to their practice squad.
 On November 7, 2001, the Oakland Raiders promoted Jennings to their active roster.
 On November 14, 2001, the Oakland Raiders released Jennings from their active roster and re-signed him to their practice squad two days later.
 Jennings recorded 12 combined tackles in 2001 and appeared in eight games.